 Join Our Great Start Legal Workshops

 Public Counsel’s Great Start Legal Workshops offer high quality, low-cost guidance on legal issues that arise in the everyday operation of ECE programs.
-Click here for a calendar of upcoming Great Start Legal workshops and to find out more information about how to register.

 Let's put child care on the map in Southern California!